Oyelowo/surreal-orm/surreal-orm/docs/en/src/statements/use.md

 ## Introduction

-The `use` statement in SurrealDB ORM allows you to switch the active namespace and database.
+The `use` statement in Surreal ORM allows you to switch the active namespace and database.
 By specifying the desired namespace and/or database, you can focus your queries and operations on specific areas of your database.

 ## Syntax